MyMel2001/NodeBench/BENCH.md

 ### Fail conditions

-Don't identify the ambiguity or refuse to talk about it.
+Don"t identify the ambiguity or refuse to talk about it.

 ---